danmar/cppcheck/philosophy.md

 ### Inconclusive messages

 Inconclusive messages will be created if cppcheck cannot be sure there is an issue to warn but 50-50 probability.
 User shall enable inconclusive messages if they are willing to spend substantially more time on message verification in order to find more issues within a high false positive rate.
+Inconclusive messages shall not be used for new checks which are just being developed.
+There `settings.experimental` can be used.

 ## Bug hunting - Soundy analysis